Advanced Statistics II

 Subsequently, a further three units are devoted to mixed (multilevel) regression for nested designs and longitudinal studies.
 This mixed regression starts with a unit on marginal models for repeated measures as an alternative to repeated measures ANOVA in cases of missing data or within-subject covariates.
 Students are shown the pros and cons of various models for the correlational structure of repeated measures, such as compound symmetry and AR1.
 The second unit covers the random intercept model for repeated measures as a method to include individual effects in marginal models for longitudinal data (growth curves) or single trial analyses of lab data (response times, ERP, fMRI).
 Students learn how this can be combined with e.g. ARMA modelling to distinguish between interpersonal and intrapersonal outcome variation.
 The random intercept model will also be applied to a cluster randomised trial, i.e. an RCT where organisations like schools or companies instead of individuals are randomised.
 The third and last unit on mixed regression covers random slope models for longitudinal data (individual differences in change over time), single trial analysis (individual differences in stimulus effects) and multicentre trials (RCT within each of a number of organisations).

 Finally, the topic of sample size and power calculations is introduced in a seventh unit.

 Students are able to understand:

 - repeated measures ANOVA for within-subject and split-plot (between x within) designs, including factorial designs and covariates in repeated measures ANOVA;

 - mixed (multilevel) linear regression with random effects and autocorrelation;

-- optimal design and sample size calculations for experimental and observational studies.
+- sample size calculations for experimental and observational studies.